LassoSoft/LassoGuide/lasso_guide_source/language/methods.rst

 without an associated value.
 Doing so is implicitly the same as passing a boolean "true" value for that parameter.
-Boolean keyword parameters are normally specified with a default value of "false" so if the keyword parameter is not specified the pre-defined variable will have a value of "false".
+Boolean keyword parameters are normally specified with a default value of "false" so if the keyword parameter is not specified the predefined variable will have a value of "false".

 The following signature defines the method ``server_date`` as accepting either a ``-short`` keyword parameter, a ``-long`` keyword parameter, or neither::

    server_date(-short=false, -long=false)

-If the method is called as ``server_date(-short)`` then the pre-defined local variable "short" will have a value of "true" and the pre-defined local variable "long" will have a value of "false".
+If the method is called as ``server_date(-short)`` then the predefined local variable "short" will have a value of "true" and the predefined local variable "long" will have a value of "false".
 If the method is called as ``server_date()`` then both variables will have a value of "false".